DEVELOPERX-coder/Gesture-Drawing/README.md

 3. **Colors not selecting properly**:
    - Make sure your pinky finger is clearly visible
    - Hold your pinky still for a moment over the color cell
-   - Check that the color palette is visible in the video feed
+   - Try using the UI color buttons instead

 ## Future Enhancements